Tierra del Fuego National Park: Flora

 The subantarctic forest vegetation is dominated by tree species of coihue, nires, and lenga (a tree or shrub native to the Andes and also known as lenga beech) apart from a profusion of massbed.
 The flora that characterizes the "Andino-Patagonico" forests, the lenga, is well distributed over the mountain slopes above sea level to a height of 600 m.
 Above 600 m elevation, the flora consists of altoandina with small little bushes, plants en cojin and grasses.

 IUCN has reported forests of southern beech species of Nothofagus pumilio, N. antarctica and N. betuloides.
 Other species include Berberis buxifolia, Embothrium coccineum, winter's bark Drimys winteri, and Crowberry, Empetrum rubrum and mosses.
 Magellan coihue (coihue de Magallanes) is found in the wettest parts of the Beagle channel coast of the park.
 Lenga is found in the Pipo River Valley and some parts of southern mountain slopes and may be thickly set and reach great heights.
 Chinese lantern, hemiparasite and Pande Indian or Llao Llao, which are fungus parasites, are found over the branches of the trees.
 Cinnamon is also reported in many small forest areas of the park.
 Peat bogs are extensively found in the park.
 These are made up of sphagnum moss and aquatic grasses in damp valleys where low temperatures and slow-moving acidic waters prevent decomposition.

 The flower varieties found are calafate, chaura and michay, which are orange coloured.
 Flag tree, strawberry devil and little ferns, yellow orchids and luzuriagas are seen in the understory of forest cover.
 Black bush, caulking, grill, and Embothrium cocci with red tubular flowers are typically seen in the Beagle Channel coast and the western part of Lapataia Bay.
 Also found is the chocolate scented Nassauvia.

 Fauna

-Settlers from Europe and North America introduced many species of animals into the area, such as the European rabbit, North American beaver, muskrat, and chilla, which rapidly proliferated and caused significant damage to the environment.
+Settlers from Europe and North America introduced many species of animals into the area, such as the European rabbit, North American beaver, and muskrat, which rapidly proliferated and caused significant damage to the environment.